WiseLibs/wise-river/README.md

 ### *static* Stream.one(*value*) -> *stream*

 Returns a new stream that will simply emit the given `value` and then become fulfilled.
-If the `value` is a promise, it will be emitted after it resolves.
+If the given `value` is a promise, it will be awaited before being written to the stream.

 ### *static* Stream.from(*iterable*) -> *stream*